Cardiovascular Study Guide for the CCRN

 Compartment Syndrome

 Compartment syndrome occurs when there is an increase of pressure within a grouping of muscles, nerves, and blood vessels.
 It usually occurs after a fracture (usually a long bone) or crushing syndrome.
 It may also occur with rhabdomyolysis.
-Signs of compartment syndrome include intense pain, decreased sensation, paresthesia, firmness at site, pallow, and pulselessness (late sign).
+Signs of compartment syndrome include intense pain that is disproportionate to the injury, decreased sensation, paresthesia, firmness at the site, pallor, and pulselessness (late sign).
+Without treatment, decreased or absent blood flow to the distal tissues will cause tissue injury and death within as little as 4 to 6 hours.

 Assessment

+Diagnosis of this syndrome includes assessment of the tissues and intra-compartmental pressure measurement.
 Nurses should closely monitor patients at high risk for compartment syndrome, including those with circumferential burns, long-bone fractures, new casts, and large open wounds, including open abdomen closures.
 For those patients who received perfusion-restoring fasciotomies, nurses should monitor closely for continued distal perfusion, infection risk, and neurologic intactness of the affected extremity.

 Ruptured or Dissecting Aneurysm

 Aneurysms are the weakening or enlarging of an arterial wall.
-They may be caused by cardiac disease (hypertension and arteriosclerosis) or by anatomical/genetic defects (connective tissue disorders, Marfan syndrome, Ehlers-Danlos disease).
+They may be caused by cardiac disease (hypertension and arteriosclerosis) or by anatomical/genetic defects (connective tissue disorders, Marfan syndrome, Ehlers-Danlos syndrome).
+Aneurysms can happen along any artery; however, the most common locations include arteries of the brain, heart, and descending aorta (abdomen).
 They are often asymptomatic.
-Aneurysms can happen along any artery; however, the most common locations include arteries of the brain, heart, and descending aorta (abdomen).
-Without immediate treatment, a ruptured aneurysm has a high mortality rate.

 Diagnosis

-Diagnostic testing for aneurysm includes x-ray, CT, MRI, cardiac catheterization, and transthoracic echocardiogram.
+Diagnostic testing for an aneurysm includes x-ray, CT, MRI, cardiac catheterization, and a transthoracic echocardiogram.
 With this testing, aneurysms can be classified by their location and severity.
-The DeBakey classification system uses anatomic location as the key identifier to the type of aneurysm.
+The DeBakey classification system uses anatomic location as the key identifier for the type of aneurysm.
 In this system, three types of abdominal aneurysm exist.
 Types I and II are considered thoracic aneurysms.
 In Type I, the aneurysm begins in the ascending aorta but may extend all the way to the descending aorta.
 Type II is restricted to just the ascending aorta.
 Type III is restricted to the descending aorta and is considered an abdominal aneurysm.

 Treatment

 The goal in treating aneurysms is early diagnosis and preventing rupture.
 After the aneurysm ruptures, the risk of mortality increases significantly.
-Rupture prevention measures include anti-hypertensives such as beta-blockers (esmolol) or alpha-beta-blocker combinations (labetalol) to reduce the force of blood leaving the heart; surgical repair (especially in Types I and II); and if necessary, intubation and ventilation with sedation to control hemodynamics and anxiety/pain.
+Rupture prevention measures include anti-hypertensives such as beta-blockers (esmolol) or alpha-beta-blocker combinations (labetalol) to reduce the force of blood leaving the heart; surgical repair (especially in Types I and II); and, if necessary, intubation and ventilation with sedation to control hemodynamics and anxiety/pain.

 If deemed necessary, one of two surgical procedures will be performed: open repair or endovascular repair.
-In open repair, a patient is placed on cardiopulmonary bypass and the section of damaged vessel is removed and replaced with a graft.
+In open repair, a patient is placed on cardiopulmonary bypass, and the section of damaged vessel is removed and replaced with a graft.
 In endovascular repair, the affected part of the aorta is stented to prevent further damage to the weakened vessel.
 The nurse should monitor for and educate patients regarding potential complications (now and in the future) such as myocardial infarction, acute renal injury, hemorrhage, and future or re-rupture of the affected vessel.

 All Study Guides for the CCRN are now available as downloadable PDFs